catvasily/eegfhabrainage/preprocessing/README.md

 }
 ```

+## Miscellaneous functions
+Some utility scripts are located in the folder `.../eegfhabrainage/misc`.

+* `view_raw_eeg.py`: a simple EEG file viewer
+* `view_inflated_brain_data.py`: function to plot user data over an inflated cortex
+  surface and display cortex parcellation.
+In the same file -
+  `expand_data_to_rois()`: a helper function for expanding single data values referring
+  to a set of *Regions Of Interest* (ROIs) to every surface vertex belonging to corresponding
+  ROI.
+* `plot_alpha_power.py`: an example of applying `view_inlfated_brain_data()` to plot
+    distribution of alpha band spectral density over the cortex surface

+Please refer to ["auto-generated documentation"](file://../doc/_build/html/index.html) for more details.

 ## Setting up Python virtual environment on Compute Canada (Alliance) cluster
 The following steps should be performed to run the code on Compute Canada.
 The same setup can
 be used on a local machine, except that commands `module load`, `deactivate` are not required, and